clbrge/ethers-svelte/README.md

  * chainData: store value is the current blokchain CAIP-2 data (when connected), see below.
  * signer: store value is an Ethers.js Signer instance when connected.
  * signerAddress: store value is a shortcut to get `$signer.getAddress()` when connected.
+ * contract: store value is an Object for all ethers.Contract instances you need.

 For these stores to be useful in your Svelte application, a connection to an EVM blockchain first need to established .
 The abstract helper